 What happens?
 If you’re like most people, the answer is that years go by and your ‘project’ never gets finished.

 Likely it is faced with constant delays, and you may run into the following issues:

-- You didn’t ordering the new tiles in time, and had to wait around for them to come in.
+- You didn’t order the new tiles in time and had to wait for them to come in

 That’s why time management is so critical.
 Without it, projects won’t get done on time, and may not get done at all.

 The seven main processes in project time management

 - Plan schedule management: Many resources don’t mention this process when discussing time management.
 But, before you can complete the other steps, you need to plan how you will manage your schedule.
 Some questions you should answer are: What software or tool will you use?
 Who will be responsible for using the software?
 How often will the schedule be reviewed?
 What controls will be put in place to ensure everyone stays on schedule?

 - Define activities: Once you have your time management plan, you can identify and define your project activities.
 Often a work breakdown structure (WBS) is used to help define activities and tasks within a project.
 Major milestones should also be determined.

 - Sequence activities: Now that you know all of the tasks that must be completed, you can start sequencing them in the proper order with a network diagram.

 - Estimate resources: In project management, the term ‘resources’ often refers to people.
 However, you also need to identify which tools, materials, systems, budget, and other resources you will need for each task to be completed.